mah-sam/ClearSky-Inference/README.md

   <img src="model.png" alt="Ensemble Model Workflow" width="50%"/>
 </div>

+It's worth noting that since there is no data available for validation in the data we have from the satellite (EMIT), it's difficult to know the accuarcy of our approach.
+However, we surmise that ensembling multiple models to get their agreement-score over an area allows us to pinpoint areas of methane with high probability.

 ## 5. How to Use This Notebook

 1.  **Setup:** The initial cells install all required dependencies, including `STARCOP` and `georeader`.